How do I set up API Gateway with my own CloudFront distribution?

 - Choose Create Distribution.

 - Wait for your distribution to deploy.
 This can take 15-20 minutes.
 When its Status appears as Deployed in the console, the distribution is ready.

 Test your CloudFront web distribution

 - In the CloudFront console, note the Domain Name of your distribution.
 If you didn't use a custom domain name, the domain looks like this: a222222bcdefg5.cloudfront.net.

-- Test the domain name for a "200" HTTP status code using one of the methods mentioned above in step 6 of Deploy and test your API.
+- Test the domain name for a "200" HTTP status code using either of the commands mentioned previously in the Test your API section.

 Note: If you get a "500" server error code, the distribution might not be fully deployed.
 If you get no response, the CloudFront DNS record might not have fully propagated yet.
-In either case, wait 20 minutes, and then retry the procedure.
+In either case, verify that it's been 15-20 minutes since you created your distribution, and then retry the procedure.